-- 14. The decisions the Council makes now not only affect current residents, but may have long term impacts, both positive and negative, on young people and future generations.
-These impacts may not immediately be apparent or may not emerge for several years or decades.
-Impacts will be interrelated across the various domains of young people's lives from housing, employment or training, health and the environment. - 15.
-The consultation process invited schools and professional bodies to respond, and these views have been considered in the recommendation in this paper.
+10. The decisions the Council makes now not only affect current residents, but may have long term impacts, both positive and negative, on young people and future generations.
+These impacts may not immediately be apparent or may not emerge for a number of years or decades.
+Impacts will be interrelated across the various domains of young people's lives from housing, employment or training, health and the environment.

+11. The consultation process invited schools and professional bodies to respond.